 - A. Medication Order from the physician or authorized prescriber and authorization from the student's parent or guardian shall be on file and communication with the prescriber has been established. - B. The school nurse has evaluated the situation and deemed it to be safe and appropriate; documented this on the student's cumulative health record; and has developed a medical administration plan for general supervision.
-The plan may include observation of the procedure, student health counseling and health instruction regarding the principles of self-care. - C. The principal and appropriate staff are informed that the student is self-administering the prescribed medication. - D. The medication is handled in a safe, appropriate manner. - E. The school principal and the school employed registered nurse determine a safe place for storing the medication. - F. The medication must be accessible if the student's health needs require it; this information is included in the medication administration plan. - G. Some medication should have a backup supply readily available. - H. The student records the medication administration and reports unusual circumstances (as a general rule the student must record all dates and times he/she is self-medicating during school hours.
-The medication log shall be kept in the main office where the student shall record this information unless otherwise noted on the student's Individual Administration Plan). - The school employed registered nurse, and/or the designated employee monitors the student. - J. In addition, trained, unlicensed school personnel that administer medication must be in-serviced on health protocols. - K. If a child no longer needs to carry medication at school or on a field trip, the school must receive a written statement from the physician/certified nurse practitioner to that effect, or the child will not be allowed to attend the school/field trip.
+The plan may include observation of the procedure, student health counseling and health instruction regarding the principles of self-care. - C. The principal and appropriate staff are informed that the student is self-administering the prescribed medication. - D. The medication is handled in a safe, appropriate manner.

+- E. The school principal and the school employed registered nurse determine a safe place for storing the medication.
+The medication must be accessible if the student's health needs require it; this information is included in the medication administration plan. - F. Some medication should have a backup supply readily available. - G. The student records the medication administration and reports unusual circumstances (as a general rule the student must record all dates and times he/she is self-medicating during school hours.
+The medication log shall be kept in the main office where the student shall record this information unless otherwise noted on the student's Individual Administration Plan). - H. The school employed registered nurse, and/or the designated employee monitors the student.